mikebgrep/forkapi/forkapi-docs/docs/clients.md

 3.You can access the API admin panel and the FE from the links `DOMAIN_NAME_NGINX` and `DOMAIN_NAME_NGINX_API` that was setup  in the `.env` file

+## Final thoughts
+There a number of different options you can do as using different domain for the BE that is not subdomain of the FE domain name.
+At this stage you can use the application and if you have any questions you can ask them in the repository. [fork.recipes](https://github.com/mikebgrep/fork.recipes)